AlibabaCloudDocs/domain/intl.en-US/Domain name transfer/Transfer a domain name from Alibaba Cloud to another registrar.md

     3. In the left-side navigation pane, click **Domain Transfer-Out**.

-    4. Check the email address specified for **Registrant Email** and click **Next**.
+    4. Check the email address specified for the **Registrant Email** parameter and click **Next**.

         **Note:** The email address of your registrant must be valid because the transfer key for the domain name is sent to this email address.
-If the email address specified for **Registrant Email** is invalid, click **Change Email** next to **Registrant Email** to change the email address.
+If the email address specified for the **Registrant Email** parameter is invalid, click **Change Email** next to **Registrant Email** to change the email address.

-    5. Obtain and enter the **Email Verification Code**, and then click **Next**.
+    5. Obtain and enter the verification code in the **Email Verification Code** field, and then click **Next**.

-        **Note:** For system stability and security purposes, Alibaba Cloud takes about one minute to send the transfer key to the email address that you specified.
+        **Note:** For system stability and security purposes, Alibaba Cloud requires about 1 minute to send the transfer key to the email address that you specified.
 You can obtain the transfer key in the email.

-        -   If no transfer key is received, you can click **Resend Transfer Code** to request the transfer key again.
+        -   If no transfer key is received, you can click **Get Verification Code** again to request the transfer key.
-        -   If the email address is invalid, you can click **Registrant Email** to change the email address.
+        -   If the email address is invalid, you can click **Change Email** to change the email address.
 2. Submit a transfer-in request in the system of the new registrar.

     1. Submit a transfer-in request and provide the transfer key as required by the new registrar.